Lomzem/CSUChicoNotes/RELS-110/bhagavad-gita/hindu-trinity.md

 - Ascetic and family man
 - Associated with goddess Parvati and god Ganesha

+## Shakti
+Sometimes Shiva is depicted with Shakti (goddess) who is embodiment of energy of universe (Brahman)

 ## Shaivism
 Centered around Shiva, his wife Parvati, their son Ganesha